matijakolaric-com/django-music-publisher/docs/manual_cwrexport.rst

 Unofficially, CWRs are also used for data exchange among publishers.

 CWR is an extremely complex topic.
-Only technical aspects creating CWR files and :doc:`importing acknowledgements <manual_ackimport>` are covered in this manual.
+Only technical aspects of creating CWR files and :doc:`importing acknowledgements <manual_ackimport>` are covered in this manual.

 .. note::
     Collecting societies and other receivers of CWR files may, if issues arise, refer you to the software **vendor** for support.